Lenny Piccirillo, longstanding bouncer at A.C.'s Bar and Grill in Charleston, dies at 59

 "Lenny was a pillar in our A.C.'s family," Cornett said.
 "This is a devastating loss to all of us."

-Gabriella Natali, who worked for five years at A.C.'s as a bouncer, remembers Piccirillo giving her a ride home over the Ravenel Bridge on his motorcycle.
+Gabriella Natali, who worked for five years at A.C.'s as a bouncer, remembers Piccirillo giving her a ride home over the Arthur Ravenel Jr. Bridge on his motorcycle.
+(He also drove a DeLorean for years.)
 Even though she now lives in New York City, she said he periodically would text her to check in.
 For her, the friendship extended beyond the bar.

 "I'll always remember Lenny as the guy who always had my back," Natali said.
 "Being a bouncer as a woman came with a lot of B.S., but Lenny was always there to stick up for me with no questions asked.
 He called us his 'Girl Crew,' which we always liked."